Home Equity Loan Rates in Vermont (January 2025)

 Current Home Equity Loan Rates in Vermont

-The current average APR for a 15-year home equity loan in Vermont is 8%, but several factors might affect the rates lenders offer you.
-For instance, a higher credit score often results in a lower APR, while a larger loan amount could increase the rate.
-Repayment terms also play a role, influencing the overall cost of the loan.
-Below is a table that allows you to compare the current home equity loan rates in Vermont across different loan terms.
+The current average APR for a 15-year home equity loan in Vermont is 8.0%, but several factors might affect what lenders offer.
+For example, a higher credit score usually results in a lower APR, while a larger loan amount might increase the rate.
+Repayment terms also play a role in determining rates.
+Compare the average APRs of home equity loans in Vermont across different loan terms to find the best fit for your financial situation.

 10Year7.5%